BennyTheDev/tap-protocol-specs/README.md

 This makes TAP basically a zero-knowledge protocol within Ordinals as it doesn't know the details of custom logic provided by 3rd parties.
 Unlike zk-rollups, token-auth relies solely on message signatures and does not require sequenzers or L2 mediators.

+token-auth does not rely on witness data hacking.
+All operations are clearly contained within the Ordinal envelope's data and thus easily provable by any indexer or individual.

 Typical use-cases for token-auth are gamification (e.g. convert points to tokens), token bridges, staking, reward systems, cross-chain marketplaces and more.

 #### Create an authority